 Stakeholder Management in Project Management

-All the projects are subject to external influences.
-Even if everything is clearly defined within a project, they can not exist in isolation.
-Typically, projects are surrounded by the people, organizations, internal and external stakeholders who have a particular interest in the outcome of the project.
-When the stakeholders influence the project in order to meet their own requirements, this will create significant risks such as scope changes, an increase in the complexity and the costs.
-However, if the stakeholder’s requirements are not addressed clearly or if they are not involved in the project, the project’s possibility of success will decrease.
-It is the project managers business to balance the stakeholder involvement and isolation in order to complete the project successfully.
-In this article, we will discuss stakeholder management and its importance in project and construction management.
+Almost all projects are subject to external influences.
+Even if everything is clearly defined, all the deliverables are detailed, a project can never exist in isolation.
+Typically, projects are surrounded by people, organizations, internal and external shareholders who have a particular interest in the outcome of the project.
+When the stakeholders influence the project in order to meet their own requirements and expectations, this will create significant risks such as scope changes, an increase in complexity, costs, etc. However, if the stakeholder’s requirements are not addressed clearly or if they are not involved in the project, the project’s possibility of success will decrease.
+It is the project manager’s business to balance the stakeholder involvement and isolation in order to complete the project successfully.
+In this article, we will discover who the internal and external stakeholders are in project management.

-Stakeholders can be anyone or organization who have a stake or a particular interest in a project which is undertaken by an organization.
-They will be affected by the project’s outcomes and/or they will influence the project.
+Stakeholders can be anyone or organization who has a stake or a particular interest in a project which is undertaken by an organization.
+They will be affected by the project’s outcomes and/or they will influence the project in some way.
 When they benefit from the project, they will be positive and supportive.
-Conversely, if the project has negative effects on the stakeholder’s requirements, they may be negative and obstructive.
+Conversely, if the project has negative effects on their requirements, they might be negative and obstructive.

-Stakeholders can be anybody internal or external to the organization.
+As discussed above, stakeholders can be anybody either internal or external to the organization.
 For example, regulatory bodies, neighbors, shareholders, funders are the stakeholders of a construction project.
-In order to perform successful stakeholder management, the project manager must classify and prioritize various stakeholders needs.
-There may be numerous external stakeholders as well as internal ones within a construction project.
+In order to perform successful stakeholder management, the project manager must classify and prioritize various needs and expectations.
+There may be numerous external stakeholders as well as internal ones within a project.

-Typically stakeholders interest is high in the early stages of a construction project.
+Typically stakeholders’ interest is high in the early stages of a project.
 Because they know that many things can be changed easily before the project starts.
-Once the construction starts, changes become difficult and costly.
+Once the project starts, changes become difficult and costly.
 Therefore communicating with them in the right way is critical for any type of project to share project risks.

-Stakeholder influence often decreases when the construction starts.
-However, it increases again just before the handover phase.
+Stakeholder influence tends to decrease when the project starts.
+However, it increases again just before the close-up phase.